uricchio/PASTEL/README.md

 The last colum (pvalue) is optional.
 You can condition on pvalue or INFO (i.e. imputation quality).
 Note that in the GIANT example file all the INFO values are set to 1 since we didn't have those data immediately available.

-Ancestral allele calls were mapped from the Thousand Genomes Project.
+Ancestral allele calls here were mapped from the Thousand Genomes Project.
 The "block numbers" (which correspond to approximately independent blocks of the genome) from this paper: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4731402/.

 The code will output the observed value of S_{\beta} from our manuscript on the first line (after a #), and then the permuted values will follow.